GeneWilburn/markdown-for-writers/README.md

 # markdown-for-writers

 *Markdown for Writers, 2nd Ed., Rev.,* is an ebook guide for writers of fiction and nonfiction.
-It is a revision of the 2014 released of the first edition of *Markdown for Writers.*
+It is a revision of the 2014 release of the first edition of *Markdown for Writers.*

 The revised book surveys some of the popular dedicated Markdown editors designed especially for writers, such as *iA Writer, Typora,* and *Ulysses.* Technical writers may also find it a useful beginning guide.